MicrosoftDocs/msteams-docs/msteams-platform/bots/overview.md

 [**TBD**: More details to follow about user scenarios where bots are effective.]

-## What does building a bot offer me?
+## How does building a bot benefit me?

 Bots can save you time and effort by handling tasks that would otherwise take up your time.
 They can work 24/7 without getting tired, and they can handle multiple tasks at once.
 Bots transform how developers engage with users, streamline tasks, and boost efficiency.
 As a developer, you'll craft interactive and intelligent solutions to enhance user experiences.